 The Fly – 1958 vs. 1986

-Co-starring Vincent Price, 1958’s The Fly sees a scientist’s atoms accidentally mixed with those of a common housefly, giving him the head and arm of man and insect.
-It’s creepy, but more-or-less a family-friendly creature feature – which most definitely cannot be said of its 1986 remake.
+Co-starring Vincent Price, 1958’s The Fly sees a scientist’s atoms accidentally mixed with those of a common housefly, swapping the head and arm of man and insect.
+It’s creepy, but more-or-less family-friendly creature feature – which most definitely cannot be said of its 1986 remake.
 Horror director David Cronenberg’s take on The Fly sees Jeff Goldblum’s scientist undergo a far more hideous metamorphosis.

 Planet of the Apes – 1968 vs. 2001